Out at work

 Now, with our Group vision and values, I do feel that the Bank culture is on our side in terms of LGBT.

 “I’d have no hesitation to call someone out if somebody said anything homophobic…”

 …or that doesn’t fit with any of the group values.

-When I joined Bank of Ireland, which wasn’t today or yesterday, it wasn’t a place where you could be out at work.
+When I joined Bank of Ireland, which wasn’t today or yesterday, it wasn’t a place where you could come out at work.